nhzlkflee/Pizza-Sales-Insights-2024-2026-/README.md

-# Project: Enhanced Pizza Sales Data (2024-2025)
+# Project: Sales and Revenue Insights from Pizza Sales Data (2024-2026)
 ---
-### Description
+### 📘 Description
-This project aims to uncover insights from a fictional pizza store's sales data spanning from 2024 to 2025.
+This project aims to uncover insights from a fictional pizza store's sales data spanning from 2024 to 2026.
 Through exploratory data analysis (EDA) and effective visualization techniques, the project will identify patterns in pizza sales, customer behavior, and revenue trends.
 The ultimate goal is to deliver actionable insights for business decision-making using data storytelling.

 ---
-### Goals
+### 🧠 Project Goals
 - Explore the structure and quality of the dataset.
 - Analyze key metrics such as total sales, revenue, best-selling products, and seasonal trends.
 - Visualize important business KPIs to support operational and strategic decisions.